Monterey County Health Department

 Examples of Experience/Education/Training

-• Possess and maintain a valid California Driver's license or the ability to provide alternative transportation that is approved by the appointing authority.
+• Possess and maintain a valid California Class C Driver's License with a satisfactory driving record or ability to provide suitable transportation approved by the appointing authority.

 APPLICATION & SELECTION PROCEDURES

 TO APPLY: Submit the following to the Monterey County Health Department, Human Resources Division, 1270 Natividad Road, Salinas, CA 93906